DefconParrot/DEFCON-Banlist-Archive/README.md

 - General Ban = Imposed when an individual is given multiple warnings but fails to adhere to them which leads to an enforced ban from the event.
 - Security Ban = Ban imposed on a participant for attempting unauthorized access to restricted areas, often involving the intervention of security personnel and potential legal action.
 - Licensing Ban = Ban imposed on a participant for violating licensing agreements or regulations related to the event, such as using counterfeit badges or credentials.
+- Hotel ban = Ban imposed by the hotel for bad behavior against the hotel or its interests and is outside DEF CON's control.
+You anger the hotel, you deal with the hotel.

 </details>